Mizzou-CBMI/COSMOS2/docs/source/workflows/executions.rst

 Every task as a set of tags (a python `dict`), which serve two prinmary purposes:

-* Uniquely identifies the tag.
+* Uniquely identifies the Task.
 All Tasks in a Stage have a unique set of tags.
-When resuming an Execution,
-* If you run :meth:`Execution.add_task` and a Task has already been successful with those tags, it will not be run again.
-Think memoization.
+* Passed as parameters to the `cmd_fxn`.
+If a `cmd_fxn` does not have a default specified for one of its parameters, a tag with the parameter's name will be required.
-* Passed as parameters to the `command_function`.
-If a `command_function` does not have a default specified for one of its parameters, the tag will be required.
+* Used to locate Tasks in the web dashboard.

 To create your :term:`DAG`, use :meth:`Execution.add_task`.
 Python generators and comprehensions are a great way to do this in a very readable way.